osohq/oso/docs/using/frameworks/flask.rst

 One downside to calling :py:meth:`flask_oso.FlaskOso.authorize` explicitly within route handlers is that the check might be forgotten.
 To help detect this, the :py:meth:`flask_oso.FlaskOso.require_authorization` option can be enabled during initialization.
-This will cause an :py:class:`oso.OsoException` to be raised if a call to :py:meth:`flask_oso.FlaskOso.authorize` **is not** made during the processing of a request.
+This will cause an :py:class:`oso.OsoError` to be raised if a call to :py:meth:`flask_oso.FlaskOso.authorize` **is not** made during the processing of a request.